pypy/pypy.org/posts/2022/06/record-known-result.rst

 In combination with for example property-based testing this can find a lot of the bugs, but is of course no guarantee.

 Many things aren't expressible!
-The new hint is much less powerful than some of the recent pattern based optimization systems that allow the non-compiler authors to express rewrites.
+The new hint is much less powerful than some of the recent pattern based optimization systems (e.g. `metatheory.jl`__) that allow library authors to express rewrites.
 Instead, we designed the hint to minimally fit into the existing optimizers at the cost of power and (partly) ease of use.
 The most obvious limitation compared to pattern based approaches is that the